SalishSeaCast/tools/SalishSeaCmd/docs/breaking_changes.rst

   :kbd:`gather`,
   and :kbd:`combine` sub-commands are now all consistent in defaulting to no compression of the results files.

-* The run description file must now contain an :kbd:`MPI decomposition` key-value pair, for example:
+* The run description YAML file must now contain an :kbd:`MPI decomposition` key-value pair, for example:

   .. code-block:: yaml